 If you’re looking for a long-term solution to your flooding problem, installing external drainage tiles is the way to go.
 The installation process typically takes between one and two days and typically plays out as follows:

-- Excavate the earth around the foundation of the home to allow for ground work.
+- Excavate the earth around the home’s foundation to allow for groundwork.

 - Install wall membranes to the foundation’s exterior walls.